markmac99/auroracam/README.md

   * LAT, LON, ALT - your latitude & longitude in degrees (+ for East) and elevation above sealevel in metres.
   * other values can be left at their defauults.

-Now run *startAuroraCam.sh* and it should complete the installation and start capturing data.

-After the first few images have been captured, press Ctrl-C to abort, then reboot the Pi.
-Log in again and wait one minute, then you should find that the software has automatically started up and is saving images.
+Now reboot the pi.
+Shortly after reboot it should start capturing data - you will see the lights on the camera cable flickering every few seconds.

 ## Advanced Configuration
 ### uploading to AWS S3 or an FTP server